ffund/intro-ml-tss21/notes/1-handwritten-digits.md

 ![Visitors entering date on a card.
 Source: [Computer History Museum](https://computerhistory.org/blog/ibm-and-1964-worlds-fair/).](../images/1-ibm-1964-worlds-fair-enter-date-on-card.png){ width=30% }

-Then, the computer converted the handwritten date into digital form, look up the date in a database of New York Times headlines, and show a headline from that day on an overhead display.
+Then, the computer would convert the handwritten date into digital form, look up the date in a database of New York Times headlines, and show a headline from that day on an overhead display.
 Watch the first minute of [this video](https://www.youtube.com/watch?v=6EGllGYiFa8&t=1s) to see a demonstration!

 <div style="text-align:center;"><iframe width="640" height="385" src="https://www.youtube.com/embed/6EGllGYiFa8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>